 Operating Environment Information: If you are using the z/OS or CMS operating environment, then you can open a pop-up menu by typing ? in the selection field next to an item.
-Alternatively you can type an type ans or $\mathbf{x}$ in the selection field next to an item. $\triangle$
+Alternatively, you can type an s or x in the selection field next to an item. \triangle